ustwo/mastermind/README.md

 In the example above, `mastermind` will expect to find one or more YAML ruleset files.
 [Check the example](test/records).

-A ruleset file is an array of rules.
-Each rule is composed by at least a `url` and a `response.body`.
-The body must be a _relative_ path to an existing file.
+A ruleset file is an array of rules and each rule is composed by at least a `url`.
+The basic form will have a `body` as well.

 ```yaml
 ---